Dzik0/browser-extension/README.md

 # 🧩 Extensions Manager

-A sleek, user-friendly React app for managing browser extensions.
-Filter active and inactive extensions, toggle their status, and switch between dark and light mode—all in a clean and modern interface.
+A modern, lightweight extensions manager built with React and Vite.
+It lets users toggle, filter, and remove extensions in a responsive, dark-mode-ready interface.

 ## ✨ Features